AllTheDucks/atd-blog/content/post/go-rest.md

 Onto the next line.
 On this line we are `defer`ing a call to `response.Body.Close`.
 This simply means that, when this block of code exits, no matter how it exits, call `response.Body.Close`.
 This is a nice mechanism for ensuring your code cleans up after itself.

 Finally, we call the `io.Copy` method to copy the contents of the `response.Body` to `os.Stdout`.
 There are a couple of interesting things going on on this line. `io.Copy` returns two values.
 The first is the number of bytes written and the second is the error, if there was one.
 The underscore tells the compiler that we are aware that the number of bytes written is returned by `io.Copy` but we don't need it.
-This is necessary, as Go has a number of features normally built into the IDE, such as unused variable detection.
+This is necessary, as Go has a number of language features normally supplied by the IDE, such as unused variable detection.
 The only other thing to note about this line of code is that the `=` operator is used instead of `:=`.
 This is because no new variables have been introduced, we are reusing the `err` variable from above.

 ## The code is on Github ##
 All of the code used in the post is available in a repository on Github.
-[We've set it up so that each step of the way is in its own branch.](https://github.com/AllTheDucks/bb-rest-go-demo/branches) You are welcome to clone the project and try this for yourself at each step.
+[We've set it up so that each step is in its own branch.](https://github.com/AllTheDucks/bb-rest-go-demo/branches) You are welcome to clone the project and try this for yourself at each step.

 ## The Oauth2 package ##
 Go comes with an implementation of OAuth2 which makes [accessing the Blackboard REST web services super simple](https://github.com/AllTheDucks/bb-rest-go-demo/blob/1-minimal-ws-client/main.go):

 1. Create a 'Client Credentials' configuration (remember from above, this is the auth type used by Bb).
-2. Create a Client to using this configuration.
+2. Create a Client using this configuration.
 3. Issue a request to the REST web service end point (of course, remembering to defer the clean up).
 4. Do what you want with the response (in the example below we copy it to `Stdout`)